 Vivifice Spiritus Vitae Vis is the first part of a trilogy of compositions dedicated to the Christian Trinity—Father, Son, and Spirit.
-By design the new commission by the Basilica Cattedrale della Vergine Assunta (Lodi Cathedral in northern Italy) is to counter today’s materialism by configuring the great religious traditions in a new way through contemporary music and words.
-This opera’s libretto is a new Latin translation by Ettore Garioni comprised exclusively of verses from the Old Testament.
+By design, the new commission by the Basilica Cattedrale della Vergine Assunta (Lodi Cathedral in northern Italy) is to counter today’s materialism by configuring the great religious traditions in a new way through contemporary music and words.
+Of course, the musical heritage, careful and creative arrangment, powerful lyricism and performative precision are intended to have universal appeal regardless of the listener’s ethical or religious convictions.

 Text by John P. Walsh

-What is Charpentier’s composition of Messe et Motets Pour La Vierge about?
-During the counter Reformation in the sixteenth century, the Catholic Church renewed its devotion to Mary, the Mother of Jesus.
-Charpentier was a prolific composer who had a diverse list of clients in Paris and the artist continually adapted his work.
-His religious music is complex for its musical relationships and its theological structures.
-Charpentier’s complete composition is not trivial.
+Charpentier’s complete composition of Messe et Motets Pour La Vierge is not trivial.
 It supports varied expressions of Marian devotion—specifically, a didactic dialogue in her honor (Canticum in honorem Virginis Mariae Beatae homines…), a sorrowful Virgin at the foot of the Cross (Stabat mater dolorosa), a litany of the Virgin, and a great Mass in her honor for God’s glory (Assumpta est Maria…).
 Added to this theological variety are the different musical styles for soloists, chorus and orchestra.
 Charpentier’s final product is sublime and leads directly to the Mass worship on the Feast of Mary’s assumption into heaven which is August 15.

 Canticum in honorem Beate Virginis Mariae inter hominess et angelos (H.400)